CamilaFrancischinelli/Coursera-Getting-and-Cleaning-Data/README.md

 This routine also summarizes the data set per activity and per subject and calculates the average for "mydata2" in a new data set called "averages".

 The variables in the data set "mydata2" are:
 -activity: each activity is labeled according to the information provided by the file 'activity_labels.txt'
 -subject: subjects are identified according to the information on the files "test/subject_test.txt" and "train/subject_train.txt"
--timebodyaccelerometermeanX: corresponds to the time body accelerometer mean X
+-timebodyaccelerometermeanx: corresponds to the time body accelerometer meanx
--timebodyaccelerometermeanY: corresponds to the time body accelerometer mean Y
+-timebodyaccelerometermeany: corresponds to the time body accelerometer meany
--timebodyaccelerometermeanZ: corresponds to the time body accelerometer mean Z
+-timebodyaccelerometermeanz: corresponds to the time body accelerometer meanz
--timebodyaccelerometerstdevX: corresponds to the time body accelerometer stdev X
+-timebodyaccelerometerstdevx: corresponds to the time body accelerometer stdevx
--timebodyaccelerometerstdevY: corresponds to the time body accelerometer stdev Y
+-timebodyaccelerometerstdevy: corresponds to the time body accelerometer stdevy
--timebodyaccelerometerstdevZ: corresponds to the time body accelerometer stdev Z
+-timebodyaccelerometerstdevz: corresponds to the time body accelerometer stdevz
--timegravityaccelerometermeanX: corresponds to the time gravity accelerometer mean X
+-timegravityaccelerometermeanx: corresponds to the time gravity accelerometer meanx
--timegravityaccelerometermeanY: corresponds to the time gravity accelerometer mean Y
+-timegravityaccelerometermeany: corresponds to the time gravity accelerometer meany
--timegravityaccelerometermeanZ: corresponds to the time gravity accelerometer mean Z
+-timegravityaccelerometermeanz: corresponds to the time gravity accelerometer meanz
--timegravityaccelerometerstdevX: corresponds to the time gravity accelerometer stdev X
+-timegravityaccelerometerstdevx: corresponds to the time gravity accelerometer stdevx
--timegravityaccelerometerstdevY: corresponds to the time gravity accelerometer stdev Y
+-timegravityaccelerometerstdevy: corresponds to the time gravity accelerometer stdevy
--timegravityaccelerometerstdevZ: corresponds to the time gravity accelerometer stdev Z
+-timegravityaccelerometerstdevz: corresponds to the time gravity accelerometer stdevz
--timebodyaccelerometerjerkmeanX: corresponds to the time body accelerometer jerk mean X
+-timebodyaccelerometerjerkmeanx: corresponds to the time body accelerometer jerk meanx
--timebodyaccelerometerjerkmeanY: corresponds to the time body accelerometer jerk mean Y
+-timebodyaccelerometerjerkmeany: corresponds to the time body accelerometer jerk meany
--timebodyaccelerometerjerkmeanZ: corresponds to the time body accelerometer jerk mean Z
+-timebodyaccelerometerjerkmeanz: corresponds to the time body accelerometer jerk meanz
--timebodyaccelerometerjerkstdevX: corresponds to the time body accelerometer jerk stdev X
+-timebodyaccelerometerjerkstdevx: corresponds to the time body accelerometer jerk stdevx
--timebodyaccelerometerjerkstdevY: corresponds to the time body accelerometer jerk stdev Y
+-timebodyaccelerometerjerkstdevy: corresponds to the time body accelerometer jerk stdevy
--timebodyaccelerometerjerkstdevZ: corresponds to the time body accelerometer jerk stdev Z
+-timebodyaccelerometerjerkstdevz: corresponds to the time body accelerometer jerk stdevz
--timebodygiroscopemeanX: corresponds to the time body giroscope mean X
+-timebodygiroscopemeanx: corresponds to the time body giroscope meanx
--timebodygiroscopemeanY: corresponds to the time body giroscope mean Y
+-timebodygiroscopemeany: corresponds to the time body giroscope meany
--timebodygiroscopemeanZ: corresponds to the time body giroscope mean Z
+-timebodygiroscopemeanz: corresponds to the time body giroscope meanz
--timebodygiroscopestdevX: corresponds to the time body giroscope stdev X
+-timebodygiroscopestdevx: corresponds to the time body giroscope stdevx
--timebodygiroscopestdevY: corresponds to the time body giroscope stdev Y
+-timebodygiroscopestdevy: corresponds to the time body giroscope stdevy
--timebodygiroscopestdevZ: corresponds to the time body giroscope stdev Z
+-timebodygiroscopestdevz: corresponds to the time body giroscope stdevz
--timebodygiroscopejerkmeanX: corresponds to the time body giroscope jerk mean X
+-timebodygiroscopejerkmeanx: corresponds to the time body giroscope jerk meanx
--timebodygiroscopejerkmeanY: corresponds to the time body giroscope jerk mean Y
+-timebodygiroscopejerkmeany: corresponds to the time body giroscope jerk meany
--timebodygiroscopejerkmeanZ: corresponds to the time body giroscope jerk mean Z
+-timebodygiroscopejerkmeanz: corresponds to the time body giroscope jerk meanz
--timebodygiroscopejerkstdevX: corresponds to the time body giroscope jerk stdev X
+-timebodygiroscopejerkstdevx: corresponds to the time body giroscope jerk stdevx
--timebodygiroscopejerkstdevY: corresponds to the time body giroscope jerk stdev Y
+-timebodygiroscopejerkstdevy: corresponds to the time body giroscope jerk stdevy
--timebodygiroscopejerkstdevZ: corresponds to the time body giroscope jerk stdev Z
+-timebodygiroscopejerkstdevz: corresponds to the time body giroscope jerk stdevz
 -timebodyaccelerometermagmean: corresponds to the time body accelerometer mag mean
 -timebodyaccelerometermagstdev: corresponds to the time body accelerometer mag stdev
 -timegravityaccelerometermagmean: corresponds to the time gravity accelerometer mag mean